sparcopen/do-a-thon-preview/emails/challenges-success.md

 <b>Please follow the following steps carefully:</b>

-<a href = "https:aurl.org">1) If you don't have one already</a>, create a Github account!
+1)If you don't have one (already)[https://aurl.org], create a Github account!
 Github is a platform for open source, collaborative working.
 We'll be using it as a space to manage do-a-thon projects—including yours!

 2) Share what kind of help you need by posting a Github issue at this link.
 This will act as a discussion thread where people can work together and talk about what your project needs.